 Use the Extension

-Once you have added your Dashboard Widget, navigate to the Dashboard by clicking on "Dashboard" button at the top, on the left navigation panel.
+Once you have added your Dashboard Widget, navigate to the Dashboard by clicking on "Dashboard" link at the top.

 You should be able to see the Google Analytics widget added to your Dashboard